grehan-freebsd/grub2-bhyve/README.md

 loading, set bhyve register state, and exit grub-emu. grub-emu will auto-insert a "console=ttyS0" line if there isn't one present in the command line.
-This can be disabled by passing the '-b' option to grub-emu.
+This can be disabled by passing the '-n' option to grub-emu.

     linux  /isolinux/vmlinuz text earlyprintk=serial debug
     initrd /isolinux/initrd.img
     boot

 For OpenBSD, the command to load the kernel is 'kopenbsd'.
+The "-h com0" option forces the use of the serial console - this should always be used with bhyve.

     kopenbsd -h com0 /bsd.mp
     boot